MashMM/senecaTask/README.md

 ```bash
 npm run serve
 ```
-The Stat Service will be accessible at `http://localhost/` (port 80).
+The Stats Service will be accessible at `http://localhost/` (port 80).

 ### Optional: Run the Jest Test Cases
 ```bash